omarcostahamido/One-Quick-Solution/Other/UltraShortJacktripTutorial.md

-# Ultra Fast Jacktrip Tutorial by Martin Jones
+# Ultra Short Jacktrip Tutorial by Martin Jones

 You can run JackTrip without Jack by using [RTaudio](https://github.com/thestk/rtaudio)